naartjie/cometbft-handshake/README.md

 ### Start target p2p node

-This project contains a vendered [CometBFT](https://github.com/cometbft/cometbft) under the [`target-node`](./target-node) directory (via git subtree).
+This project contains a vendered [CometBFT](https://github.com/cometbft/cometbft) under the [`target-node`](./target-node) directory (I used a shallow git subtree, but still the docs directory is around 50Mb, hence the larger size).
 I intentionally pulled the latest (unstable) code from `main` because I was curious if the handshake worked with the latest development version (it also works with the latest stable release [`v0.38.2`](https://github.com/cometbft/cometbft/tree/v0.38.2)).

 This vendored version contains some minor modifications - namely `Printf`'s for info about node startup and successful handshakes.